JesseSchouten/Personal/Personal - Tutorials/PyTorch/README.md

 Congratulations, you can now rerun the cells using the docker container!

 Note: If you want to train the model on the GPU in part 7, I will refer you to the video link.
 The model resulting from my training (on a GPU) can be found in Pytorch/p7/model.pt.
+You can also use this if desired.
+In this case, skip the cell with the train() function!

 ## Result snapshot